ahmohbati/SecOn/InstallingOnUbuntu.md

   1. Install the securityonion-all metapackage:<br>

     ````
-sudo apt-get -y install securityonion-all
+sudo apt-get -y install securityonion-all syslog-ng-core
     ````
   1. If you installed a fresh copy of Ubuntu, you can most likely skip this step.
 Otherwise, you may need to add your IP address to the /etc/hosts.allow file and flush iptables (if you don't do this, you may not be able to SSH in):<br>